Below are all the books currently published by The Chalfont Project and links to them on a range of different vendors.

 Behaviours change culture, not the other way around.
 The spread of behaviours is the real source of social change.
 Behavioural imitation explains how social change happens, how epidemics of ideas are formed, how social fashions appear and how company cultures shape and reshape themselves.
 In this book, Leandro Herrero addresses Viral Change™ in action, showing that the more primal ‘Homo Imitans’ is still a powerful force.
 Understanding how social, behavioural infection works is the basis for the orchestration of any ‘epidemic of success’, be it a successful change inside a firm or a counter-social epidemic to tackle negative socio-macro phenomena.

 Most conventional ‘change management’ programmes fail.
 This is mainly due to the fact that they are often based on wrong assumptions such as: .
 When we change the process/system, people will change their behaviour ; changes need to come from the top and filter down; big changes need big actions; cultural change is a painful, long-term process with no short-term results.
 All these assumptions are flawed.
 Viral Change(TM) provides a completely different framework for change.
-It shows how a combination of the right language and frame, a small set of non-negotiable behaviours (all spread by a small number of activists) and the creation of ‘tipping points’, creates lasting cultural change in organisations.
+It shows how a combination of the right language and frame, a small set of non-negotiable behaviours (all spread by a small number of activists) and the creation of ‘tipping points’, creates lasting cultural change in organizations.

-In a time when organisations simultaneously run multiple corporate initiatives and large change programmes, Disruptive Ideas tells us that – contrary to the collective mindset that says that big problems need big solutions – all you need is a small set of powerful rules to create big impact.
+In a time when organizations simultaneously run multiple corporate initiatives and large change programmes, Disruptive Ideas tells us that – contrary to the collective mindset that says that big problems need big solutions – all you need is a small set of powerful rules to create big impact.
 In this book, the author suggests a menu of 10 ‘structures’, 10 ‘processes’ and 10 ‘behaviours’ that have the power to transform an organisation.
 These 30 disruptive ideas can be implemented at any time and at almost no cost; and what’s more…you don’t even need them all.
 But their compound effect – the 10+10+10 maths – will be more powerful than vast corporate programmes with dozens of objectives and efficiency targets…

 The future can’t be an extrapolation of the past!
 What’s more: organizational life today is complex, often unpredictable, volatile, high risk and at the same time full of opportunities never dreamt of before.
 However, companies are by and large still hooked on the old sets of skills and competences that worked well for many years.
 Today, success requires different skills, different mental models and different approaches to reality.
 Some of those new skills are counterintuitive and not often described in job advertising pages.
 A quantum leap can only be obtained by an ‘internal engine’ of people who think and behave differently.
 You can’t afford to ignore the question of who these people are or where they may be.